 The We Are America Project has engendered powerful, honest stories by high school students about their lives in America.
 The project was started by 18 students from Lowell High School (in Lowell, Massachusetts), who are working with teachers and young people across the country to define what it means to be American.

 Each month we publish blogs and several newsletters full of digital learning, funding, professional growth, social media, and STEM resources.
-Below are items from our blogs and newsletters that educators turned to the most in May.
+Below are items from our blogs and newsletters that educators turned to the most in February.

 In response to requests for recommendations of antibias children’s books, Social Justice Books has launched the Freedom Reads: Anti-Bias Book Talk video series.
 Each episode walks viewers through a synopsis of the book, relevant resources, and four to five key points from an antibias, critical literacy perspective.